WarioWare: Snapped!: Development

 The project was bogged down and teetering on the edge of an abyss when they were going to submit their final proposal.
-However, Mori ran into a programmer on her way home, who told her that the camera was actually running the whole time someone was playing the game, displaying a silhouette but also capturing the player in full detail.
+Mori ran into a programmer on her way home, who told her that the camera was actually running the whole time someone was playing the game, displaying a silhouette but also capturing the player in full detail.
 She thought that people would be happy to see that at the end, and they added it to the final proposal on the last day.
 The scenes replaying the players' actions were created as a way to make players say "You got me!" and as a neat way to play the game without touching the DSi.
 The developers thought that the idea was neat, and though games like it have been done before, they've been a little embarrassing.
 Due to this, the players' responses are "Oh, I see" as opposed to "Oh, this is interesting..."
 The proposal also mentioned that players could make funny faces while playing to add to this feature, which the developers sounded like a lot of fun.
 The developers went on a trip to Okinawa, Japan and took pictures using an underwater camera.
 While no one wanted to have their picture taken at first, people came to see what was going on.
 The developers found the psychology of this to be interesting, and it connected to WarioWare: Snapped!.
 The finale scenes were not implemented into the game yet, one developer commenting that if no one had implemented it, the project would have been cancelled.
 It couldn't implement it simply from a proposal, and had to make a working model first.
 When they tested it, they found it very fun, and decided to show it to Iwata as soon as possible.
 The response from other Intelligent Systems employees to this feature was positive, with people bursting out laughing.
 Sugioka commented that even the serious employees, practically "busted a gut laughing".
 While the developers designed the minigames, they also thought of what kinds of gestures would be good for resulting in funny videos.
 An example of a minigame is one in which players shake their heads from side to side.
 This was something people do not want others to see them do, and rarely are able to see themselves doing it, so they wanted to implement a game that involves this.
 They had people test the minigames, watching them as they played.
 Because some people do not enjoy having their pictures taken, they made it so that the game does not save images from game to game or when the system is closed.
 The guidelines for the Nintendo DSi were that if a picture is taken, the camera has to make a sound.
 However, if the game kept making a sound while players played it, it would interfere with the gameplay.
 The problem was addressed by erasing the videos and photos.
 If the player does not successfully complete a game, no photos will be taken.
 Abe stated that if it were a retail game, it may never have been released.
 Because a game must have a certain amount of content to justify being sold at retail, it was distributed through the DSiWare service for 500 points.